pschiffe/docker-burp/README.md

 https://hub.docker.com/r/pschiffe/burp-ui/

 Burp UI image contains awesome [web ui for Burp created by Ziirish](https://git.ziirish.me/ziirish/burp-ui).
 If running this container on the same host as the Burp server, you can just link this container to the Burp server with alias `burp` and more or less that's it.
 The web service is listening on port `5000`.
-If you want to manage Burp server on different host, at first you need to specify `BUI_AGENT_PASSWORD` env var and expose port `10000` of **burp-server** container, then you need to manually edit the `/etc/burp/burpui.cfg.tpl` file in burp-ui container and add the new `[Agent:name]` section to it.
+If you want to manage Burp server on a different host, at first you need to specify `BUI_AGENT_PASSWORD` env var and expose port `10000` of **burp-server** container, then you need to manually edit the `/etc/burp/burpui.cfg.tpl` file in the burp-ui container and add the new `[Agent:name]` section to it.
 Be sure to update the template file `burpui.cfg.tpl` as the `burpui.cfg` file is overwritten every time the container starts.

 ### Persistent data